Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

-It follows from Theorem \ref{th:solution_characterization_IPO} that $R^*_\theta =0$ and $p^*_\theta =0$, for each $\theta \in \Theta$.
-This result is not surprising.
-In fact, \eqref{eq:sup_a1} describes the maximization of the agent's aggregate utility subject to individual rationality and incentive compatibility, without accounting for the insurer.
+It follows from Proposition \ref{prop:solution_characterization_a1} that $R^*_\theta(l)=0$ for each $\theta \in \Theta$ and $l \in [0, \bar L]$.
+Particularly, \eqref{eq:sup_a1} describes the maximization of the agent's aggregate utility subject to individual rationality and incentive compatibility.
 In this case, the agent's welfare is maximized by full insurance, meaning zero retention.
-Moreover, with the insurer's utility absent from the objective, the premium is chosen solely to maximize agent welfare.
-Any strictly positive premium lowers the value of the objective by reducing the agent's utility without generating any compensating benefit.
-Hence, the optimal premium is zero.
+However, even in this agent-welfare maximization problem, the premium schedule must still satisfy the insurer's participation constraint because the feasible set is $\cI\cR\cap\cI\cC$.
+Therefore the premium cannot generally be set equal to zero.
+If full coverage is optimal, incentive compatibility forces a pooling premium, and if the insurer's participation constraint binds, the common premium must cover the insurer's distorted cost of full coverage.